veloukarthik/100-Javascript-programs/Node-Interview-Q&A.md

 </pre>
 </code>

-13. what is event delegation?
+13. What is event delegation?
 - Event delegation is a technique where you attach a single event listener to a parent element to handle events for its child elements.
 - It leverages event bubbling to capture events triggered by child elements.
 <code>